-Sequoia National Park ~ Hospital Rock Pictures ~ Southwest Native American Indians
+Sequoia National Park Hospital Rock Pictures, Southwest Native Americans

 When one thinks of visiting Sequoia National Park one's thoughts (for most people) probably wander towards thinking of the grandeur of the southern Sierra Nevada mountain range where the magnificent giant sequoias and surrounding forested areas are located.
 Surely that is one main enticing reason to visit the park!
 Hospital Rock and the fact of Southwest Native Americans camping there for possibly as long as one thousand years or more might be overlooked by many.

 Hospital Rock is located near Foothills Visitor Center Park Headquarters of Sequoia National Park which is near Three Rivers, California.
 Three Rivers lies at an elevation of 857 feet (261 meters) above sea level.
 Entrance at this point is from the west at approximately the midpoint of Sequoia National Park.

 Traveling the zig-zagging meandering roads through Sequoia National Park and the adjacent Kings Canyon National Park to the north, be certain that whatever vehicle one is driving is in tip top shape.
 The gears and brakes of each vehicle will certainly be put through one's paces with the elevation changes!

 The elevation at Hospital Rock is around 3,000 feet above sea level.

 My traveling companion and I were coming down from much higher elevations when we decided to stop and enjoy a picnic lunch at Hospital Rock.
 A good parking area and quite a few picnic tables are provided and the setting is not only beautiful, but interesting and historic as well.

 Where did Hospital Rock get its name?
 Supposedly a bear trapper by the name of James Everton got accidentally shot when working around one of his traps and used that area to recover.